 For more information about retrieving this metadata, see Retrieve Authorization Server Metadata.

 You will have to decode the access token, which is in JWT format.
-A list of libraries to help you do this can be found below.
+This involves the following steps:

 Alternatively, you can also validate an access or refresh Token using the Token Introspection endpoint: Introspection Request.
 This endpoint takes your token as a URL query parameter and returns back a simple JSON response with a boolean